 At Bazaarvoice, ratings and reviews are the center of our business.
-And with a network of over 6,200 brand and retailer sites to support, we do a lot of research to understand the value of reviews for businesses and their customers.
-Here are some of our takeaways that prove the power of ratings and reviews, based on some of our latest research:
+And with a network of over 12,500 brand and retailer sites to support, we undertake a lot of research to understand the value of reviews for businesses and their customers.

 Ratings and reviews impact everything from sales to SEO

 Shoppers are leaving more reviews now than ever.
-Across our network in 2019, the number of reviews submitted increased nearly 11% year-over-year.
-We found that when shoppers engaged with reviews on best-in-class sites (the top 25% of our clients), there was a 138% lift in conversion, which is 7% higher than in 2018.
-But not only are shoppers converting more readily on pages with reviews, but they’re also spending more money.
-The lift in revenue per visitor among shoppers engaging with reviews was 159% in 2019, up from 148% the year prior.
+Across our network last year, the number of reviews submitted increased nearly 11% year-over-year.
+We found that when shoppers engaged with reviews on best-in-class sites (the top 25% of our clients), there was a 144% lift in conversion rate.

-But increasing your sales and profits aren’t the only thing that reviews can improve in your business.
-Brands and retailers we’ve talked to said that reviews have an impact far beyond the product page.
-According to those we surveyed for our 2019 Shopper Experience Index, over half (52%) said they help increase brand loyalty, 53% cited a positive impact on in-store sales, and 63% said that they improve SEO.
+Increasing your sales and profits aren’t the only thing that reviews can improve in your business.
+Brands and retailers we’ve talked to say that reviews have an impact far beyond the product page.
+According to those we surveyed for our 2019 Shopper Experience Index, over half (52%) said they help increase brand loyalty, 53% cited a positive impact on in-store sales, and 63% said that they improve search engine optimization (SEO).

-Ratings and reviews help shoppers make informed, confident purchases
+Ratings and reviews help shoppers make confident purchases

 Having reviews displayed on your site is a great first step to winning over your customers, but don’t forget step two — responding to reviews.
 About a third of shoppers expect businesses to publicly respond to their reviews, regardless of whether their review is positive or negative.
 Almost half (48%) say brands responding to reviews improves their odds of buying the product.

 Brand trust is one of the most valuable assets a business can have in today’s retail landscape.
-Almost all (82%) of shoppers won’t buy from a brand they don’t trust, and 62% of shoppers choose products based on a brand’s reputation.
+According to our recent survey of 10,000 global shoppers, 97% of respondents say fake reviews make them lose trust in a brand.
 One way to build consumer trust is by handing over the mic to their fellow peers to help advocate for your brand.
-Over three quarters (78%) of shoppers trust reviews, even more than family and friend recommendations.
+Over three quarters of shoppers trust reviews, even more than family and friend recommendations.

-The number one factor that makes consumers suspicious that a product has fake reviews is seeing multiple reviews with similar wording (55%).
-That is followed by review content not matching the product (49%), bad grammar/misspellings (36%), and an overwhelming amount of five star/positive reviews (35%).
-As consumers have become more skeptical of marketing and advertising practices as a whole, they are constantly evaluating product reviews to look for red flags.
-To learn more best practices around combating fake reviews, read our blog post.
+The number one factor that makes consumers suspicious that a product has fake reviews is seeing multiple reviews with similar wording (56%).
+That is followed by review content not matching the product (53%), bad grammar/misspellings (36%), and an overwhelming amount of five star/positive reviews (36%).

 Reviews contain insights about products, processes, and purchasers